bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/features/references.md

 {{< /hint >}}

-Remote references are forbidden by default by security reasons, use `--allow-remote-refs` cli flag to allow it.

 ## File resolver

 The reference resolving process relies on the spec file resolver that reads the contents of files where `$ref` are pointed to.

-`go-asyncapi` has a built-in spec resolver.
+`go-asyncapi` has a built-in file resolver.
 It just reads the local files by path from filesystem or fetches remote files by URL using the standard Go's HTTP client.

+{{< hint warning >}}
+The files, which are referenced by the `$ref` field, are resolved relatively to the search directory (current working directory by default), not to the file where the reference is placed.
+Use `--file-resolver-search-dir` cli flag to change this directory.

+For example, the reference `foo.yaml#/bar/baz` inside the `/path/to/spam.yaml` will be resolved as `/search_dir/foo.yaml#/bar/baz`, not as `/path/to/foo.yaml#/bar/baz`. **The second option is not supported yet.**
+{{< /hint >}}

 If you need different behavior, you can use your own custom file resolver.